AaronWebster/igb-pps/README.md

 PPS/synthesizer outputs of the cards.
 A common use case is the validation of the synchronization system, it works on PTP master and slave devices too.
-Please note that the outputs should be enabled in synchronized state (when the clock is slewed to the referece)!
+Please note that the outputs should be enabled in synchronized state (when the clock is being slewed to the reference)!

 example: sudo ./perpps -d /dev/ptp0 -p 1

 The 'ts2phc' utility programs the adapter to receive the external timestamp events.
 The program reads the timestamps, and corrects the local clock of the adapter.
-It currently works properly with PPS signals only (the driver detects the rising edges at the start of the second).
+It currently works properly with PPS signals only (the adapter/driver detects	the rising edges at the start of the second).
+It has an initial support of gpsd to query the absolute timestamps from a connected GPS receiver.

 example: sudo ./ts2phc -d /dev/ptp0